 10. McSorley’s Was Once a Speakeasy

-‘McSorley’s Bar’ (1912) by John French Sloan.
+‘McSorley’s Bar’ (1912) by John French Sloan from Detroit Institute of Arts.
 Photo via Wikimedia: public domain

 McSorley’s has been open since 1854, and managed to stay so because, at one time, it operated as a speakeasy.
 The iconic mugs that McSorley’s ale is served in today are a vestige of the Prohibition era when the bar would serve “near beer” (beer with little to no alcohol content) to most patrons.